lm-sys/FastChat/fastchat/llm_judge/README.md

 You can also specify `--num-gpus-per-model` for model parallelism (needed for large 65B models) and `--num-gpus-total` to parallelize answer generation with multiple GPUs.

 #### Step 2.
-Run GPT-4 judge with score-based single-answer grading
+Run GPT-4 judge
+There are several options to use GPT-4 as a judge, such as pairwise winrate and single-answer grading.
+In MT-bench, we recommond single-answer grading as the default mode.
+This mode asks GPT-4 to grade and give a score to model's answer directly without pairwise comparison.
+For each turn, GPT-4 will give a score on a scale of 10.
+We then compute the average score on all turns.

 ```
 python gen_judgment.py --model-list [LIST-OF-MODEL-ID] --parallel [num-concurrent-api-call]
 ```

-The default score-based mode asks GPT-4 to grade and give a score to model's answer without comparison.
-For each turn, GPT-4 will give a score on a scale of 10.
-We then compute the average score on all turns.

 - Generate GPT-4 judgments
 e.g.,